 Remembering Jack Kampmeier:

-Includes: Implementing PLTL, Teaching Tips for Peer-leaders, Creating Animating Lessons & Online Quizzes, Using Models to Teach Chemical Kinetics and Thermodynamics, Chemical Bonding for the Transition Metals, Chemistry: Exploring the Molecular Vision: a new text for General Chemistry.
+Implementing PLTL, Creating Animating Lessons & Online Quizzes, Using Models for PLTL to Teach Chemical Kinetics and Thermodynamics, Chemical Bonding for the Transition Metals, Chemistry: Exploring the Molecular Vision: a new text for General Chemistry.

 July 8-9, 2015 City College of New York: Register Now!